Dance Camp 2026

 King’s Lake Camp in Wasilla, Alaska

-Join us at beautiful King’s Lake Camp in Wasilla, Alaska with guest callers Will Mentor and Lindsey Dono and guest musicians River Road (Jesse Ball, Sarah-Hadley Yakir, Kristin Planeaux) and Rhys Jones and the Imaginary Beings (Rhys Jones, Nokosee Fields, Mandy Booth King, Brian DeMarcus).
+Join us at beautiful King’s Lake Camp in Wasilla, Alaska with guest callers Lisa Greenleaf and Michael Karcher and guest musicians Supertrad (Sam Bartlett, Eric Schedler, and Tadhg O’Meachair) and Steam Machine (AJ Srubas, Rina Rossi, Sam Bartlett, and Abby Ladin).
 And as usual, our wonderful Alaskan musicians and dance instructors will fill the rest of your dance weekend.
 We are lining up great playshops and entertainment, with something for everyone!

-Please review this year’s COVID-19 policy.
+Please review our COVID-19 policy.
 Campers are strongly encouraged to test prior to arrival at camp.
 Vaccination and masks are supported but not required.

 Table of Contents